gordonkwokkwok/Project-Template/README.md

 </p>

 ## 📚 Introduction
-Create a introduction for this project.
+Write an introduction for this project.

 ## 🎯 Objective
-Create some objectives for this project.
+Write some objectives for this project.

 ## 🔧 Tool
 - Git (Version: 2.23.0)
-Create some tool required for this project.
+Write some tool required for this project.

 ## 🌐 Dataset
 - [Link](https) ; or